 La Traverse has a digital compass indicating magnetic North, a useful tool for finding your bearings from a topographic map.
 The inclination is automatically corrected, i.e., the compass remains reliable even if the watch is not horizontal.
 It is also possible to adjust the declination (the difference between magnetic North and Geographic North)

-The start-up and installation of the application dedicated to the use of watch data (Movescount) are very simple and fast.
+The start-up and installation of the application dedicated to watching data (Movescount) are very simple and fast.
 You will need to activate the watch by pressing a button, enter some parameters (age, gender, weight, language, unit system), recharge it via the USB cable, install the application on your PC or smartphone from the site www.movescount.com/connect, and finally create an account.
-Each time you then connect the watch to your PC (USB cable) or your smartphone (Bluetooth), the Movescount application starts up automatically to read the data from the watch and possibly update its software.
+Each time you connect the watch to your PC (USB cable) or your smartphone (Bluetooth), the Movescount application starts automatically to read the data from the watch and possibly update its software.

 You will find complete instructions and explanatory videos on the Suunto website: www.suunto.com/support.

 The settings and personalization of the watch are done directly from the watch or via the Movescount application.
-Only compass and altimeter calibrations should be done directly from the watch.
+Should do only compass and altimeter calibrations directly from the watch.

-Suunto allows you to define a watch usage profile according to the type of activity practiced (hiking, mountaineering, etc.) by favoring the display either of the altitude (for mountain sports, for example) or of the atmospheric pressure (for sea trips for example).
-There is also an automatic profile that adapts according to the profile of the route, passing from one profile to another according to the user’s movements.
+Suunto allows you to define a watch usage profile according to the type of activity practiced (hiking, mountaineering, etc.) by favoring the display either of the altitude (for mountain sports, for example) or of the atmospheric pressure (for sea trips, for example).
+According to the user’s movements, there is also an automatic profile that adapts according to the profile of the route, passing from one profile to another.

 For more efficient use, Suunto has programmed each button on the Traverse to activate the main functions: start/stop a recording, display the main menu or the menu corresponding to the active task, activate the flashlight, lock / unlock buttons, recording a point of interest (POI).
 Everything is done to make life as easy as possible for the user.